JadingTsunami/bigfile_tools/README.md

 3. Recompress your bigfile (bigfile.mod &rarr; bigfile.recomp)
 4. Replace your game bigfile with bigfile.recomp.
     * Make sure to back up your original bigfile first.

-## bigfile_editor

-Edits the content of a bigfile.
-Very WIP.

-Expects you have generated `bigdata/bigfile.decomp` already.

-**Important note**: The editor **reads** from `bigfile.decomp` and **writes** to `bigfile.mod` so you can keep your edits and your decompressed bigfile separate.
-This means if you make some edits, save, exit, then re-launch the editor, it will look like your previous session's changes have disappeared, but they haven't: they are stored in `bigfile.mod`.
-You can optionally replace your `bigfile.decomp` with your edited `bigfile.mod`.
-But the expected use model is the step-by-step "loop" at the beginning of this readme where you test your changes in-game in between editing sessions.
-This would also help you determine if a specific change broke the game, and allow you to more easily "rewind" back and try a different change instead.